South Korea–Peru Free Trade Agreement: Main Aspects

 The goal of the FTA is to eliminate most tariffs over ten years with the exception of 107 agricultural and marine products such as rice, beef, onion and garlic.
-For Korea, the automotive, electronic and appliances industries will enjoy most of the benefits.
+For Korea, the automotive, electronic and appliances industries benefit the most.
 For the Peruvian side, the main exports are copper, zinc, lead, iron and concentrates besides molluscs, frozen squid, fish meal, coffee and textiles.
-According to the Peruvian ministry of commerce, the FTA is formed by the next aspects:
+According to the Peruvian ministry of commerce, the FTA is formed by the following aspects: